zeh/tweener/examples/readme.txt

   * Online SVN repository for development versions: http://tweener.googlecode.com/svn/trunk/

-  * Direct SVN access to the repository: http://code.google.com/p/tweener/source
+  * More information about the SVN repository: http://code.google.com/p/tweener/source

 Also, remember sources are provided mostly for research and learning purposes,